Personal homepage Dr. John Schoenmakers

 A jump-diffusion Libor model and its robust calibration (pdf)

-Quantitative Finance, 2011
+Quant.
+Finance, 2011

 Enhanced policy iteration for American options via scenario selection (pdf)

-Quantitative Finance, 2008
+Quant.
+Finance, 2008

 From structural assumptions to a link between assets and interest rates

-Revised version of WIAS Preprint 652: (pdf)
+Revised version of WIAS Preprint 652:

 J. of Econ.
 Dyn. and Control 2007

-Iterating cancelable snowballs and related exotics in a many-factor Libor model
+Iteratingcancelable snowballs and related exotics in a many-factor Libor model

 Revised version of WIAS Preprint 1061: